zvikesh/rap-annotations-cheat-sheet/Header Annotations.md

 # Cube View

-Keep Cube View clean, push all in-built function and statements like case etc. to Fact View and consume it in Cube View.
+Keep Cube View clean, push all in-built function and statements like case etc. to Fact Composite View and consume it in Cube View.

 ```
 -- Metadata